SymfonyCasts/api-platform/sfcasts/ep1-basics/user-resource.md

 Nothing... but....
 UUID's *may* help simplify your JavaScript code.
 Suppose we write some JavaScript to create a new `CheeseListing`.
-With auto-increment ids, the process looks like this: make a POST request to `/api/cheeses`, wait for the response, then read the `id` off of the response and store it somewhere... because you'll usually need to know the id of each cheese listing.
+With auto-increment ids, the process looks like this: make a POST request to `/api/cheeses`, wait for the response, then read the `@id` off of the response and store it somewhere... because you'll usually need to know the id of each cheese listing.
 With UUID's, the process looks like this: generate a UUID in JavaScript - that's *totally* legal - send the POST request and... that's it!
 With UUID's, you don't need to wait for the AJAX